Do emails still work and what is the best way to build an email list. Plus, what you need to do with a list to make it work for you.

 Email in marketing

-This is a no brainer, off course you need to do emails and I wrote a long blog on marketing with email recently.
+This is a no-brainer, of course, you need to do emails and I wrote a long blog on marketing with email recently.

 The bigger your list the greater the results so keep working on growth.